okkur/syna/exampleSite/content/docs/global-variables/content.md

 There are a few frontmatter variables that can be used for all fragments.
 The variables are as follows:

+#### fragment
+**Required for every fragment**

+Specifies what fragment the current file controls.
+Checkout [Fragment Implementation](/docs/fragments-implementation/) for more info.

+#### weight
+**Required for every fragment**

+This variable is used for ordering fragments in a page.
+It can be empty but it would cause the fragment to be sorted in an unexpected manner.

 #### background
 Set the background of the fragment.